Skip to product information

 The figure stands quietly facing the urban landscape, but his expression cannot be seen.

-The urban landscape that the figure gazes at seems to symbolize the real world we live in, and a deep philosophical tension permeates this quiet confrontation.
+The urban landscape the figure gazes at seems to symbolize the real world we live in, and a deep philosophical tension permeates this quiet confrontation.

-Title Commentary
+Title Explanation

 The Schoolmaster